omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 3.md

 “I’m not a young lady, my name is Esther.
 I’ve never seen you before either”

 “Is that so?
-I’m Eric, I live in that house over there”, he pointed at the house next to the shop.
+I’m Eric, I live in that house over there.”
+He pointed at the house next to the shop.
 “I’m 14”

 Is this how you are supposed to introduce yourself?

 “I live outside town, I’m 13”

-“Looks like I’m older than you”, he smirked.
+He smirked.
+“Looks like I’m older than you”

 “Are you lost or something?”
+He asked.

 “I’m waiting for my mom”.

-“I see”, the boy took a seat beside me as if it was natural.
+“I see”, the boy took a seat beside me as if it was natural, plopping himself down.
 He was a whole head higher than me.

+“This is boring, wanna go play instead?”
 It hadn’t even been a full minute before he said something.
-“This is boring, wanna go play instead?”

-“My mother said to not go with strangers”
+“My mother said to not go with strangers.”

 Victoria didn’t tell me this but the point still stands, I think. *She* didn't really exude a sense of confidence.
+Besides, playing?

 “I’m not a stranger, I know your name and you know mine.
-Oh I know”, he rummaged through his bag, eventually pulling something wrapped in paper.
+Oh I know.”
+He rummaged through his bag, eventually pulling something wrapped in paper.

 “My dad told me to give a gift to someone to make them your friend.
 Here take one”

 It was hard-candy.
-I thought sugar was supposed to be pretty rare, how did this kid get some?
+Sugar was supposed to be pretty rare so how did this kid get some?
 Not passing up this opportunity, I unwrapped one and popped it into my mouth.
 The sweetness felt like it was burning my mouth.
 It had been a while since I had some sugar.

+Smiling, he said.
 “There, we’re now friends”

-“Is that how that works?”, I said, sneaking another piece into my mouth.
+“Is that how that works?”
+I snuck another piece into my mouth.

 “Hey, don't take all of them\!”
 Tsk, he took them away.

 “Don’t click your tongue at me\!”

 “Who’s this Esther?
-A new friend?”.
-Mom was finished with her shopping.
+A new friend?”
+My mother was finished with her shopping.

 “Yeah, he gave me some candy".

 “Did he now?
 Well thank you for that”.
 Victoria gave him a smile.

-“O-oh it was no problem.
+“O-oh it was no problem, my lady.
 My name is Eric.
 I live over there”.
 His face nearly turned into the same color as his hair.

+“Oh my\!
+My lady?”
+She looked happy.

 “Mom, can I go play with Eric for a bit?”